rkotze/rkotze.github.io/_posts/2020-01-13-no-app-bundler-needed.md

 Read more details about [module script tag](https://hospodarets.com/native-ecmascript-modules-the-first-overview){:target="\_blank" rel="noopener"} here.

 Potentially you could have a small project or start a new one without the need of a bundler.
 If you decide to not use a bundler, I'd like to hear what challenges you faced and what you tried to do to solve them?
-Let me know on [Twitter](https://twitter.com/share?text=Unit test and mock your VS Code extension with Jest by @richardkotze &url=https://www.richardkotze.com/coding/unit-test-mock-vs-code-extension-api-jest&hashtags=javascript,vscode,testing,tdd,agile){:target="\_blank" rel="noopener"}. or in the comments below.
+Let me know on [Twitter](https://twitter.com/share?text=No app bundler needed for your next project? by @richardkotze &url=https://www.richardkotze.com/coding/no-app-bundler-needed&hashtags=javascript,programming,coding){:target="\_blank" rel="noopener"}, or in the comments below.